+Founders Metals Inc. ("Founders" or the "Company") was incorporated under the Canada Business Corporations Act on April 6, 2000.
+The Company's common shares are listed for trading on the TSX Venture Exchange under the trading symbol "FDR", on the Frankfurt Stock Exchange under the trading symbol "9DLO", and on the OTCQX Markets under the trading symbol "FDMIF".
 The address of the Company's corporate office and principal place of business is 250 Southridge NW, Suite 300, Edmonton, AB, T6H 4M9.
 The Company's registered office is Suite 780 - 1111 West Hastings Street, Vancouver, BC V6E 2J3.
-The Company's principal business is to explore and develop the gold and mineral exploration Elmtree Gold Project located in New Brunswick.
+The Company's principal business is to explore and develop the gold and mineral exploration Antino Gold Project located in Suriname.